Test Detail

 1. No special preparation is required.

-A Differential leukocyte Count test measures the percentage of each type of leukocyte or white blood cell (WBC) in the blood.
+The Differential Leukocyte Count test measures the percentage of each type of leukocyte or white blood cell (WBC) in the blood.
 This test is a key indicator of WBC abnormalities, such as infections, inflammation, allergies, bone marrow disorders, or autoimmune diseases.
 It is also done as part of a complete blood count test that also measures other types of blood cells.

 Leukocytes or WBCs are a crucial part of the immune system and play a vital role in protecting the body from infections and diseases.
 The DLC test provides information about the percentage of each type of white blood cell, including neutrophils, lymphocytes, monocytes, eosinophils, and basophils, as each supports the immune system differently.
 An analysis of the distribution of these white blood cells gives insights into the body's immune response.